Hussam-creator/cybersecurity-portfolio/README.md

 # 🧾 Penetration Testing Portfolio

-I am a cybersecurity enthusiast focused on penetration testing, vulnerability analysis, and OSCP-style methodology.
+Cybersecurity enthusiast passionate about penetration testing, vulnerability analysis, and offensive security, with a commitment to continuous learning and hands-on experience in identifying and addressing security risks.

 ## 📌 This repository serves as:

 * A structured portfolio of penetration testing writeups
-* Documentation of my learning progress in offensive security
+* Documentation of my offensive security learning journey as I work towards the OSCP certification
 * Evidence of practical, hands-on cybersecurity skills
 * A demonstration of OSCP-aligned methodology and thinking